SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/farm-explorer/farm-dashboard.md

 Drill opens the following reports:

-* Service Applications     --> Service Applications List
+* Service Applications tile - drills to Service Applications List report.

-* Health Analyzer Problems --> Problems
+* Health Analyzer Problems tile - drills to Problems report.

-* Farm Solutions Deployed  --> Solutions
+* Farm Solutions Deployed tile - drills to Solutions report.

  Tile containing __Compliant Best Practices__ and __Failing Best Practices__ is showing you a number of Compliant and Failing Best Practices.
 Clicking on tile redirects you to the Best Practices Dashboard from which you can perform a drill to the specific detailed report.